 At the time of application for a building permit it shall be demonstrated that the drainage of a pool is adequate and will not interfere with the water supply system, with existing sewage facilities or with public streets and shall not drain onto a neighboring property.

-163-15.
+§ 163-15.
 Bulk regulations.

 Bulk regulations shall be as follows: